jbuettnerbild/send-job-status-to-pr-action/README.md

 ## `repository`

 **Required** The account owner and the repository.
-The name is not case sensitive. e.g. octocat/Hello-World
+The name is not case-sensitive. e.g., octocat/Hello-World

 ## `github_token`

-**Required** The github token for authorization
+**Required** The GitHub token for authorization

 ## Example usage